t170815518/Nucleicacid-Sequence-Searching-Algorithms/README.md

 ## Set-up Instructions

-1. Download the files.
+1. Download the files
-2. Go to `cmake-build-debug` direcoty (where the makefile is located).
-3. Type `make` in Terminal.
-4. The execution file is `lab`.
-Type `./lab` to start the program.
+2. Use `CMakeLists.txt` for compilation through `CMake`
+3. Execute the program.
+The name should be `PatternSearchProgram`.

 ## Dataset